drep2718/180GroupProject/README.md

 ### Client class:
 - Allows users to connect with the server class
 - Displays choices for users to choose (logging in/out, creating accounts, exiting, etc.)
+- Displays messages for users to ensure that their commands have been successfully processed.
+- Logging in/out: Successfully logging an user in after checking for the correct username and password.
+If the process fails, the password or username is incorrect or user does not exist and need to create an account.
+- Creating accounts: Create an account and the account will be added to the database.
+- Sending messages: Sending messages/photo messages to all existing users, all friends, or a single friend.
+Users can also delete desired sent messages/photo messages from the conversation or database.
+- Adding friends: Users can add other existing users as friends.
+If an user wants to add a friend but the wished user does not exist, the future GUI in phase 3 will handle this and display an error message that the said user does not exist instead of crashing in phase 2.
 ### Server class:
 Processes every command that the user wishes to make, including logging in/out, creating accounts, adding/blocking/removing friends, and sending/deleting messages.
 ### ThreadSafe class: